Sarikei: Water

 In the 1970s, as the road connections was not advanced, water was the major form of transport from Sarikei to other towns near the Rajang river.
 Sarikei is located between Sibu and Kuching.
 Therefore, Sarikei become the relaystation between the two places.
 As the road condition improved over the years especially in the 1990s, water transport in Sarikei become less favourable.

 There is one express boat terminal in Sarikei that provides water transport to Kuching.

-Other utilities
+Facilities

 Education

 Several Chinese primary schools were set up before the Japanese occupation.
 Amongst them were: Su Kwon primary school (1920), Su Hua primary school (1926), and Kwang Chien primary school (1927).
 St Anthony school was set up by Catholic missionaries in 1936.
 Secondary schools offer the highest level of education is Sarikei.
 Among these is Sarikei Hwa Chiew secondary school which was established in 1938.
 In 1970, upon request by Malaysian Ministry of Education, the name was changed to SMK Tinggi Sarikei.
 Established in 1967, Ming Lik secondary school is the only Chinese independent high school in Sarikei.
 Other secondary schools include: SMK Sarikei Baru and SMK Bandar Sarikei.
 The Sarikei Community College offers certificate courses on culinary and computer systems and support.